Twitter

 Sputnik-1

-After millennia of dreams, centuries of scientific research and decades of engineering experimentation, the Space Age has began in 1957 with the launch of the Earth's first artificial satellite.
+After millennia of dreams, centuries of scientific research and decades of engineering experimentation, the Space Age began in 1957 with the launch of the Earth's first artificial satellite.

-Sputnik: The Soviet satellite project | Sputnik-2: Laika's mission | (NEW: May 15) Sputnik-3: The multi-purpose orbital science lab
+Sputnik: The Soviet satellite project | Sputnik-2: Laika's mission | Sputnik-3: The multi-purpose orbital science lab

-MANNED SPACECRAFT
+PILOTED SPACECRAFT

 Hot topics: